Conte-Ecology/hydrographyCrosswalk/huc_to_catchments/README.md

 ### Description
 The script uses the spatial relationships of the catchments and their respective flowlines to the HUC12 layer as well as the network structure to assign HUC12 values to the catchment featureids.

-The script first eliminates from processing the HUC12s outside of the NHDHRDV2 range along with the pre-sepcified ocean HUC12s.

-As a general rule, any featureids marked as a headwater stream (i.e. nothing flowing into it) is automatically assigned to the same HUC12 as the featureid it flows into, overriding all other spatial relationships.
+Any HUC12s outside of the NHDHRDV2 range along with the pre-sepcified ocean HUC12s are excluded before processing to improve run time and prevent false assignments.
+As a general rule, any featureid marked as a headwater stream (i.e. nothing flowing into it) is automatically assigned to the same HUC12 as the featureid it flows into, overriding all other spatial relationships.
 The remaining hydrography elements are processed by two methods:

+#### Flowline-based Method
-The first method of HUC12 assignment uses the `truncated_flowlines` table in the database.
-This layer is intersected with the HUC12 layer (`wbdhu12`) and the following rules are followed to define HUC12 assigment:
+The first method of HUC12 assignment uses the `gis.truncated_flowlines` table in the database.
+This layer is intersected with the HUC12 layer (`gis.wbdhu12`) and the following rules are followed to define HUC12 assigment:

 1. Any flowline with a single HUC12 intersection is assigned to that HUC12